Aximorphic Perspective Projection Model for Immersive Imagery: Introduction

-\subsection{Document naming convention}
+\subsection{Document Naming Convention}

-This document uses the following naming convention: \begin{itemize} \item Left-handed coordinate system. \item Vectors presented natively in column. \item Matrix vectors arranged in rows (row-major order) $M_{\text{row}\,\text{col}}$. \item Matrix-matrix multiplication by $[\text{column}]_a\cdot[\text{row}]_b=M_{a\,b}$. \item A single bar enclosure ``$|u|$'' represents vector length or scalar absolute. \item Vectors with an arithmetic sign, or without, are calculated component-wise and form another vector. \item Centered dot ``$\cdot$'' represents the vector dot product. \item Square brackets with a comma ``$[f,c]$'' denote interval. \item Square brackets with blanks ``$[x\ y]$'' denote vector and matrix. \item The power of ``$^{-1}$'' signifies the reciprocal of the value. \item QED symbol ``$\square$'' marks the final result or output. \end{itemize} This naming convention simplifies the transformation process of formulas into code.
+This document uses the following naming convention: \begin{itemize} \item A left-handed coordinate system is used. \item Vectors are presented in column format. \item Matrices use row-major order and are denoted as ``$M_{\text{row}\,\text{col}}$''. \item Matrix multiplication is denoted as ``$[\text{column}]_a\cdot[\text{row}]_b=M_{a\,b}$''. \item A single bar enclosure ``$|u|$'' represents the absolute value of a scalar. \item A single bar enclosure ``$|\vec v|$'' represents the length of a vector. \item Vectors with an arithmetic sign, or without, are calculated component-wise to form another vector. \item Centered dot ``$\cdot$'' represents the dot product of two vectors. \item Square brackets with a comma ``$[f,c]$'' denotes an interval. \item Square brackets with blanks ``$[x\ y]$'' denotes a vector or a matrix. \item The power of ``$^{-1}$'' implies the reciprocal of the value. \item The \emph{QED} symbol ``$\square$'' marks the final result or output. \end{itemize} This naming convention simplifies the process of translating formulas into shader code.